digiovannia/predprey/README.md

 predator_dds:  strength of the effect of density on predator survival

 baseline:  fraction of the maximum population at which the base MPM is fixed; e.g. baseline = 1 implies the base MPM represents the population at maximum density, baseline = 0.5 corresponds to a population at half maximum density, etc.

+## Guide

+The predprey.py script reads from the following input files and folders, which must be contained within your working directory:

+1) parameters.txt
+2) base_mpms/

+parameters.txt must be in JSON format, containing key-value pairs such that all keys match those listed under "Parameters" above.
+This repo contains a sample parameters.txt file.
+Each base MPM is stored in the base_mpms folder in a text file with the format matching the example provided in this repository, that is, with entries on the same row separated by tabs.

+...

+When you execute the command "python predprey.py", you will be prompted to specify:

+1) The name of the parameter whose value you would like to vary.
+2) A string containing the minimum, maximum (exclusive), and increment over which the parameter value will vary.
+These three values must be space-separated.
+3) Whether you would like detailed output to be printed to the terminal.
+4) The path for your working directory.
+5) File name for the prey species.
+6) File name for the predator species.

-# References
+## References

 1) A. Jensen, Miller D. Age structured matrix predation model for the dynamics of wolf and deer populations.
 Ecol.
 Model., 141 (1) (2001), pp. 299-305.
 2) M. L. Rosenzweig and R. H. MacArthur, "Graphical Representation and Stability Conditions of Predator-Prey Interactions," The American Naturalist 97, no. 895 (Jul. - Aug., 1963): 209-223.